Jeff Locke (American football): Regular season

+Playoffs

 Personal life

 Locke "got hooked on punting" after attending a camp run by former NFL punter Ray Guy when he was in high school.
 He listed former NFL punter Daniel Sepulveda as one of the players he most admired.

 Locke graduated from UCLA with a grade-point average of 3.885 and a bachelor's degree in economics.
 While at school, he spent some of his time researching athletic scholarships and helped his teammates set up personal budgets.